dapr/dapr/CONTRIBUTING.md

 1. Make sure there's an issue (bug or proposal) raised, which sets the expectations for the contribution you are about to make.
 1. Fork the relevant repo and create a new branch
-1. Create your changed
+1. Create your change
-    - For code changes, we require tests
+    - Code changes require tests
 1. Update relevant documentation for the change
 1. Commit and open a PR
 1. Wait for the CI process to finish and make sure all checks are green
-1. A maintainer of the project, will be assigned, and you can expect a review within the next few days
+1. A maintainer of the project, will be assigned, and you can expect a review within a few days

 #### Use work-in-progress PRs for early feedback